sarahab23/MCMC_for_Forensic_Science/README.md

-# MCMC_for_Forensic_Science
-Tests for the project "MCMC for Forensic Science" in Google Summer of Code 2020
+# Tests for the project "MCMC for Forensic Science" in Google Summer of Code 2020